guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 </p>

 ## Making the canvas responsive
-Making the canvas responsive means two things: that the canvas fits the size of the screen and its size in terms of pixels match the screen's.
+Making the canvas responsive means two things: that the canvas fits the size of the screen and its resolution matches the screen's.
 Since the default HTML canvas' size is 300 x 150 pixels, we have to make the canvas cover the entire screen using basic CSS, by firstly matching the document body's height with the page's height and getting rid of all margins.
 Sencondly, let's set the canvas' width and height as `100%` so it fits the body's width and height.

 ```css
 <style>